Belegee-Enkhbat/Transportation-Facilities-KGE-Project/Phase 1 - Purpose Formalization/info.md

-Purpose statement: To create a reusable knowledge graph that represents bus routes by connecting bus stops or taxi stops.
+Purpose statement: To create a reusable knowledge graph that represents bus routes by connecting bus stops.

 Scenarios:
 1. Planning Bus Routes: Someone who plans bus routes uses the knowledge graph to decide where buses should go, based on where people live and where they need to go.